dominicprior/LLM-notes/INTRO.md

 + Anything requiring precision (like we might expect from, say, a database).

 + The huge amount of training data.
-The biggest models consume, maybe, a trillion words, unlike a ten-year-old child, who typically sees or hears 100 million words.
+The biggest models consume, maybe, a trillion words, unlike a ten-year-old child, who sees or hears about a hundred million words.
 Sam Altman says that [as models get smarter they might need less data](https://youtu.be/byYlC2cagLw?t=784).

 + The fact that it only matches a small part of the human brain.
 We often equate language and intelligence, and therefore we might read more into LLMs than is really there.